stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

   - title: "Grant access to your bucket using AWS IAM"
     anchor: "grant-access-bucket-iam"
     content: |
+      {% include note.html type="single-line" content="**Note**: To complete this step, you must have permissions in AWS Identity Access Management (IAM) that allow you to create/modify IAM policies and roles." %}

       Next, Stitch will display a **Grant Access to Your Bucket** page.
 This page contains the info you need to configure bucket access for Stitch, which is accomplished via an IAM policy and role.

       **Note**: Saving the integration before you've completed the steps below will result in connection errors.